pterodactyl/panel/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, you can contact Dane by :
+To report a security vulnerability, you can contact Pterodactyl by :
-- Emailing him at dane@daneeveritt.com
+- Emailing us: support@pterodactyl.io
-- Sending him a message on Discord (Tactical Fish#8008)
+- Sending the Project Team a message on our [Discord](https://pterodactyl.io/discord)